Eilonasraf/MRI_Manager/README.md

 ## **Features**

 1. **Load Data**:
-   - Load MRI device information from a JSON file.
+   - Load MRI device information from a JSON or Binary file.
 2. **Editable Fields**:
    - `Vendor` and `Power` fields are dropdowns with fixed options:
      - Vendor: Siemens, GE, Philips.